scalableminds/webknossos/docs/keyboard_shortcuts.md

 | Key Binding                     | Operation                                 |
 | ------------------------------- | ----------------------------------------- |
 | SHIFT + Middle Click            | Import Skeleton for Selected Segment      |

+## Classic Controls

+Note that you can enable *Classic Controls* in the left sidebar.
+Classic controls are provided for backward compatibility for long-time users and are not recommend for new user accounts.
+Hence, Classic controls are disabled by default and webKnossos uses a more intuitive behavior  which assigns the most important functionality to the left mouse button (e.g., moving around, selecting/creating/moving nodes) while the right mouse button always opens a context-sensitive menu for more complex actions, such as merging two trees.
+With classic controls, several mouse controls are modifier-driven and may also use the right-click for actions, such as erasing volume data.